Killthebug/Bika-Lims-Wiki/Adding-a-view-specific-JavaScript.md

 If you want to add some new JavaScript functionalities in a specific View page, write the actions and functions inside a generic JavaScript file, provably, is going to cause problems.

-It is due because a generic file would be loaded for every opened page...
+It is due because a generic file would be loaded for every opened page and they could rewrite methods defined before.

+The best solution is to write a specific JavaScript file which only could be loaded with their own view, avoiding to modify other views.

 ### Create Specific JavaScript Files